Kansas City Art Institute

 • Kansas City Art Institute will consider transferring a maximum of 63 credit hours in liberal arts and studio courses that meet KCAI’s requirements, with a grade equivalent of “C” or better.

-• Students must take one 3-credit hour liberal arts class not based on the European tradition.
+• Students cannot take the same classes to fulfill more than one liberal arts requirement.
+Students must take one 3-credit hour liberal arts class not based on the European tradition.

 • Developmental courses and physical education courses are not transferable.